Self-Service Search for Performance

 Filter users, sessions, and machines based on the Delivery Group the machines belong to.

-The location information is extracted from the public IP address securely transmitted by the endpoint machine to the Citrix Analytics Service.
+The location information is extracted from the public IP address securely transmitted by the endpoint machine to Citrix Analytics.
 If your organization uses an on-premises StoreFront deployment, you can configure your StoreFront servers to enable Citrix Workspace app to send events to Citrix Analytics.
 Follow the steps as described in Onboard Virtual Apps and Desktops Sites using StoreFront.

 You can disable the transmission of the IP address from the Citrix Workspace app on the endpoint machine by setting the SendPublicIPAddress registry entry to